bibek22/blog/content/curvature-and-analytic-geometry.md

 Category: Maths
 Tags: graphs, functions,analytic-geometry
 slog:xmodx -and-curvature
-Summary: This is like a mental filter that makes graphical analysis easy.
+Summary: This is like a mental filter that makes function analysis easy.
 I found I wasn't thinking like this even though this is pretty elementary.

 You know the function $y = \mid x \mid$ does not have a derivative at $x = 0$.
 But what about the following function ?